LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```
 <br>

-For each sample, we calculate the mean and the lower and upper CIs (as done above):
+For each sample, we calculate the mean and the lower and upper bounds of the CI (as done above):
 <br>